-Business combinations are accounted for using Ind AS 103, Business Combinations.
-Ind AS 103 requires the identifiable intangible assets and contingent consideration to be fair valued in order to ascertain the net fair value of identifiable assets, liabilities and contingent liabilities of the acquiree.
+Business combinations are accounted for using IFRS 3 (Revised), Business Combinations.
+IFRS 3 requires us to fair value identifiable intangible assets and contingent consideration to ascertain the net fair value of identifiable assets, liabilities and contingent liabilities of the acquiree.
 Estimates are required to be made in determining the value of contingent consideration, value of option arrangements and intangible assets.
 These valuations are conducted by external valuation experts.
-These measurements are based on information available at the acquisition date and are based on expectations and assumptions that have been deemed reasonable by management.
+These measurements are based on information available at the acquisition date and are based on expectations and assumptions that have been deemed reasonable by management d.

-d.
 Property, plant and equipment

 Property, plant and equipment represent a significant proportion of the asset base of the Group.
 The charge in respect of periodic depreciation is derived after determining an estimate of an asset's expected useful life and the expected residual value at the end of its life.
 The useful lives and residual values of Group's assets are determined by management at the time the asset is acquired and reviewed periodically, including at each financial year end.
-The lives are based on historical experience with similar assets as well as anticipation of future events, which may impact their life, such as changes in technology (Refer to Note no 2.1).
+The lives are based on historical experience with similar assets as well as anticipation of future events, which may impact their life, such as changes in technology.
+(Refer to Note 2.8).